 Any player who chooses not to attend their nominated practical grading day will be placed in a team at the Grading Committees discretion.
 They will only be considered for a Division 1 team where there is a genuine vacancy in that team.
 This also applies to players who register with the Club after grading has occurred.

-as well as experienced players and coaches to assess each player in their nominated positions
+If the club is able, it will appoint up to 3 independent assessors as well as experienced players and coaches to assess each player in their nominated positions

 Alll players wishing to play up an age are to grade in their correct age group and also the grade they wish to play up in.
 Requests to play up will be considered but need to be given to the Grading Co-Ordinator and/or Club Secretary in writing prior to grading.
 In considering the request the Grading Co-Ordinator will take the following into account: